 Many people follow what financial experts say: Invest in cryptocurrency, accrue assets, find different sources of income, financial freedom, and on and on.

 I don’t say that it’s bad.
-But I admit, I find it deceiving.
-Because it makes us think that if we’re not following them, we’re not being wise, or worse we’re living life wrong.
+But I’m skeptical, I find it deceiving.
+It makes us think that if we’re not following them, we’re not being wise, or worse we’re living life wrong.

 I don’t know.
 I’m probably the worst person when it comes to finances.
 So don’t trust me.